cl2015/ciscoplusplan/readme.md

-* This project is for cisco plus plan
+* This project is for cisco plus plan.